 In 2017, search-and-rescue teams were deployed for a total of 3,453 incidents in national parks.

-In 2017, search-and-rescue (SAR) teams were deployed for a total of 3,453 incidents in national parks, according to data from the National Park Service (NPS); 3.5 percent resulted in fatalities.
+In 2017 — the last year for which search-and-rescue (SAR) data is available — SAR teams were deployed for a total of 3,453 incidents in national parks, according to data from the National Park Service (NPS); 3.5 percent resulted in fatalities.
 The majority of these — 563 — occurred in Lake Mead National Recreation Area, followed by the Grand Canyon with 290 and Yosemite with 233.
 Utah alone experienced a 68 percent increase in the number of such incidents from 2014 — the last time NPS released this data.

 Furthermore, in New York, forest rangers reported conducting approximately one SAR operation per day in 2016.
 That same year, a study by The Boston Globe revealed that every couple days in New Hampshire, a hiker goes missing.